-The objective of the Coastal Reed Project is to recycle the nutrients of reed growths from eutrophicated coastal waters to land.
-At the same time, we can promote the sustainable and diverse utilization of the reed mass as a raw material that replaces peat, and protect the versatility of nature in a coastal habitat that is threatened by overgrowth.
+The objective of the Coastal Reed Project is to recycle the nutrients bound to reedbeds from eutrophicated coastal waters to land.
+At the same time, the project promotes the sustainable and diverse utilisation of the reed biomass as a raw material that could replace peat, and protect the biodiversity in coastal habitats are threatened by overgrowth.

 The project was launched in August 2020 with a joint pilot of the John Nurminen Foundation and the Metsähallitus Parks and Wildlife unit, focusing on the maintenance and care of the nature reserves on the coast of the Gulf of Finland.
 Based on experiences from the pilot, plans are to expand the operations in the coming years.

-The common reed (Phragmites australis) is a common, perennial grass that grows in shallow waters, on coastlines, and in wetlands.
-The reed can grow into thick growths that are 1-3 metres tall and can cover hundreds of hectares.
-According to estimates, there are tens of thousands of hectares of reed growths on the coast of Finland that would be ready for mowing.
-Nutrient loads from catchment areas and the decrease in grazing in coastline meadows have accelerated the spread of reed growths, and the overgrowth of the seaside.
-A thick reed growth will retain significant volumes of nutrients that cause eutrophication in the Baltic Sea.
-A one hectare reed growth can contain 10 kg of phosphorus, 100 kg of nitrogen, and more than 2 tonnes of carbon.
+The common reed (Phragmites australis) is a common, perennial grass that grows in shallow waters and on land, on coastlines in fresh and brackish waters, estuaries, and in wetlands.
+The reed can grow into thick stands that are 1-3 metres tall and can cover hundreds of hectares.
+According to estimates, there might be tens of thousands of hectares of reedbeds on the coast of Finland that would be suitable for mowing.
+Nutrient loads from catchment (areas) and the decrease in cattle grazing in seashore meadows have accelerated the spread of reedbeds, and the coastal overgrowth.
+A thick reedbed binds significant amount of nutrients that cause eutrophication in the Baltic Sea.
+A hectare reedbed can contain 10 kg of phosphorus, 100 kg of nitrogen, and more than 2 tonnes of organic carbon.

-When the reeds are mowed and the reed mass utilized in the manufacture of e.g. growing substrates, green manure, and drying agents, large amounts of nutrients can be cost-efficiently removed from the coastal waters.
-When impenetrable reed thickets are opened up, this also adds to the recreational use options of the coastline, and brings back already lost heritage landscapes.
-Reed growth mowing is planned and implemented so that species that are specialised in reed environments do not lose their habitats.
+When the reeds are mowed and the reed biomass utilised in the manufacture of e.g. growing media, green manure, and bedding materials, large amounts of nutrients can be cost-efficiently removed from the coastal waters.
+Opening up the impenetrable reed thickets also adds to the recreational use options of the seashore, and restores already lost traditional landscapes.
+However, mowing of reedbeds is planned and implemented so that species that are specialised in reed environments do not lose their habitats.

-Reed mass utilization has positive outcomes for the climate, as it can replace peat, which generates heavy carbon emissions, and rock wool, which is manufactured from non-renewable raw materials.
-Moreover, when reed growths are removed, this slows down the release of methane, a gas that accelerates climate change, from the reed mass rotting in the coastal waters.
+Utilisation of reed biomass has positive outcomes for the climate, as it can replace peat, which generates heavy carbon emissions, and rock wool, which is manufactured from non-renewable raw materials.
+Moreover, when reedbeds are removed, the release of methane, that accelerates climate change, from the dead reed biomass rotting in the coastal waters is decreased.

-We have for quite some time known of the benefits of reed mowing, but activities have so far been project-based and rather small in scale.
-The key bottlenecks that prevent reed mowing involve harvesting technologies and logistics.
-The objective of the Coastal Reed Project is to accelerate the utilization and further processing of the reed mass; to boost harvesting entrepreneurship; and to build business models in a way that will allow us to utilize reeds sustainably and in a market-driven manner.
+The benefits of reed mowing have been known for quite some time, but activities have so far been project-based and rather small in scale.
+The key bottlenecks that prevent reed mowing in larger scale involve harvesting technologies and logistics.
+The objective of the Coastal Reed Project is to accelerate the utilization and further processing of the reed biomass; to boost harvesting entrepreneurship; and to build business models in a way that allows us to utilize reedbeds sustainably and in a market-driven manner.